Ninjadini/Neuro/README.md

 # Neuro

-Your friendly data orientated content management toolset for Unity.
+Your friendly data management toolset for Unity.

 ## Getting started